EFForg/starttls-frontend/content/faq/how-can.md

 ---
-title: "How can I secure my mailserver?"
+title: secure
 date: 2018-05-23T12:29:52-07:00
 weight: 7
 ---

+## How can I secure my mailserver?

 <h3>Do you have STARTTLS enabled?</h3>
 If you’re using Postfix, you can use our Certbot plugin to enable TLS and set up all the relevant configuration parameters for you, which follows Postfix’s guidelines.